Gravitational Field of a Ring

 gmax = 2GM 33R2

-Consider a ring of mass 10 kg and radius 0.5 m.
-If the observation point is 0.25 m along the axis, the field comes out to approximately 4.27×10-9 m/s².
-This is tiny compared with everyday gravitational accelerations, which is normal because the gravitational constant is extremely small and a 10 kg ring is not very massive.
+For a concrete ring-gravity check, take a ring of mass 10 kg and radius 0.5 m.
+If the observation point lies 0.25 m along the axis, the field comes out to approximately 4.27×10-9 m/s².
+The value is tiny compared with everyday gravity, which is exactly what you expect from a modest amount of mass acting through the small gravitational constant.

 Substituting the numbers into the formula gives